 When you’re ready with an outline of what an organized kitchen will look like in your head, you’ll find it a lot easier to keep motivated.
 Here are some places in your kitchen you may want to include on your kitchen decluttering checklist:

 Your kitchen drawers are a good place to start decluttering work.
 They’re easily accessible without bending over and they generally contain items you use on a daily or weekly basis.
 Start by setting aside any duplicate items — most of us don’t need 7 different spatulas.
 If you can find a family member or friend that can use your extra items great, if not, donate them if you can or as a last resort: in the garbage they go.

 Next, make sure you’re using each drawer for a designated purpose.
 Miscellaneous stuff should go in the junk drawer, not at the bottom of your cutlery drawer.
 Also, even that junk drawer can be organized better.
 Small plastic trays are a great way to separate items in this catch-all drawer and make it easier to find something when you need it.

 Before you dive in and start to declutter your kitchen cabinets think about what you’d like them to look like once you’re done.
-You’ll probably want to start with some baskets for organizing items like your spices or even layered shelving racks that make it easier to find the spices you want without having to haul everything out of the cupboard to get at them.
+You’ll probably want to start with storage containers like some baskets for organizing items like your spices or even layered shelving racks that make it easier to find the spices you want without having to haul everything out of the cupboard to get at them.